 I sometimes found myself stuck in bushes & branches lying on the ground, under low hanging trees.
 Realising I had been taken away completely, into a kind of meditative state, with no thoughts or worries.
 Only using my intuition as my guide.

 Framing for exhibition

 Though I do like black frames, and have used them a lot for exhibitions & clients in the past, I felt that they would be to dark for the Black Forest images.

 I also wanted something that related to nature & the wood of the trees.

 I was especially inspired by old wet wood, I had seen in the forest, and the small pieces of dark bark, my mom uses in between her flowers in the garden.

-Through a totally unrelated source I was introduced to the smoked oak, and instantly knew it would be the right choice for the exhibition prints.
+When I was introduced to the smoked oak frames, I instantly knew it would be the right choice for the exhibition prints.

 All frames are handcrafted, and the whole stem of the tree is used, which makes each frame unique, showing all the texture & growth rings of the tree.

 The framed prints shown above are size 80×103 cm / 31,5×40,6 in. (image size 70×93cm / 27,6×36,6 in.) on Dibond mount.